MarcDiethelm/xtc/README.md

 ```

 If you run the server in production mode the minified versions of these assets will be used.

+#### LessCSS 1.5.0

+Less files in `reference` folders (in `inline` and `base`) are included with Less 1.5.0's @import (reference):
+Only mixins and variables that are actually used are imported.
+This is great for libraries of helper and mixins or UI
+frameworks like Bootstrap.

 ### Development and Production Mode